ritchieng/dlami/README.md

 - CuDNN 5

 ## How to install?
-If you are a complete noob with Amazon AWS GPU instance, I suggest you use this [guide](http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/) which is for beginners.
-But instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for TFAMI instead.
+If you are a complete noob with Amazon AWS GPU instance, I suggest you use this [guide](http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/) that is for beginners.
+Trust me, you cannot go wrong with the guide and this AMI!
+Instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for TFAMI instead.

 ## Instance Specifications
 - 40 GB EBS